Best Stablecoins, Rated and Reviewed for 2024

 USDD claims to be a decentralized, tamper-proof, and freeze-free stablecoin system.
 It eliminates the role of a centralized authority.
 In October 2022, the Commonwealth of Dominica accepted USDD as legal tender.

-We gave USDD a score of 2.0 because the market cap on the coin is still very low.
-Additionally, the coin is only currently available on two exchanges, which do not accept US residents.
+We gave USDD a score of 2.0 because its market cap is still very low, at around $730 million.
+Additionally, while the coin is available on six exchanges, most do not accept US customers due to regulatory restrictions.
+BMJ Score: 2.0

 What Is a Stablecoin?